ayberkt/sml-system-t/README.md

 found in `src/statics/typechecker.sml` and all dynamics rules in `src/dynamics/dynamics.sml` somewhere close to the corresponding lines of code.

-## Building
+## Building and running

 You need `smlnj` to build along with `ml-lex` and `ml-yacc`.
 Given that you have these installed, just `make` in the project directory.
-If all goes well you should find an executable `bin/repl`.
+If all goes well you should find the executables `bin/system-t` and `bin/repl`.
 Here is an example repl session:

 ```
+$ ./bin/repl
 > (\(x:nat) s(x))(s(s(z)))
 Step: s(s(s(z)))
 s(s(s(z))) : nat